octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterDeployContract/course.md

 { Elt "earth" (Pair (Pair 1 1) 1) }
 ```

-⚠️ Notice that the record is tranformed into pairs (same for tuples).
+⚠️ Notice that the record is transformed into pairs (same for tuples).

 ## Your mission